 As we all know, there are plenty of straight tomboys in the world, and assuming they are lesbians is extremely unfair to both straight and lesbian tomboys.

-She later went on to say that people were free to interpret the character however they wished when someone brought up that some fans just wanted a positive lesbian role model in children's television (I can't find the link myself, so if someone else could find it, that'd be super, it was on deviantART), though she claimed that it wasn't her personal interpretation of the character, and that sexuality really had no place on the show.
+She later went on to say that people were free to interpret the character however they wished when someone brought up that some fans just wanted a positive lesbian role model in children's television, though she claimed that it wasn't her personal interpretation of the character, and that sexuality really had no place on the show.